 Color is the language through which I convey emotion, mood, and state of being.
-The intricacy of the methods employed fosters intimacy with the work, which I aim to pass on to the viewer by inviting them to engage with the work visually and intellectually.
+The intricacy of the methods employed fosters intimacy with the work that I aim to pass along to the viewer, encouraging engagement with the work visually and intellectually.

-I embrace a simple philosophy about art: it need not always make a statement.
+I embrace a simple philosophy about art: It need not always make a statement.
 However, it should always inspire thought and spark a degree of curiosity.
-This philosophy allows me to indulge my imagination and allow for a large measure of experimentation to find its way into everything I create.
+This idea allows me to indulge my imagination and allows for a large measure of experimentation.

-“"Creating art is like raising a child.
+“Making art is like raising a child.
 Seldom does it take the path you've envisioned to meet the expectations you've imposed upon it.
-Still, you find a way to love it."
+Still, you find a way to love it." - STARO